peter-mcconnell/talk-automation/talk.md

 ---

-# some tips
+# Some tips

- - work with the CISO as early as possible
+- Work with the CISO as early as possible

+- Make your scripts robust

- - record the metrics and celebrate the wins
+- Record the metrics and be loud about the wins

- - identify points of frustration in the business

- - make your scripts robust!

- - build an army

 ---

-# that's all!
+# That's all!

-now you know how to be an automation force - go make people happy :)
+Now you know how to be an automation force - go make people happy :)

  - [github.com/peter-mcconnell](https://github.com/peter-mcconnell)